 He advises software and technology companies as well as online retailers and digital platforms, from start-ups to market leaders, on license, development and Software-as-a-Service (SaaS) contracts, AR/VR, as well as standard terms for B2B and B2C transactions, manages complex contract negotiations and advises on e-commerce and consumer protection regulations.

-Felix provides comprehensive legal advice regarding the content of entertainment products for the German market and regularly represents video and computer game publishers in proceedings before German youth protection authorities.
+Clients in the entertainment industry, including the esports sector, particularly benefit from his industry knowledge as well as experience in copyright and youth protection matters.
+He provides comprehensive legal advice regarding the content and distribution of entertainment products for the German market and regularly represents video game publishers in proceedings before German youth protection authorities.

-Felix is author of a number of specialist publications on IT, copyright and youth protection law and a regular contributor to the specialized blog www.onlinegameslaw.com.
+Felix is author of a number of specialist publications on IT, copyright, privacy and youth protection law, regular speaker at legal conferences in Europe, the USA and Canada, and a regular contributor to the specialized blog www.gameslaw.org.

 Osborne Clarke was awarded JUVE law firm of the year for use of IT & Data Protection and Technology & Media in 2019.